Professional Diploma in Integrative Counselling and Psychological Therapy

 Professional registration

 The programme has been designed to meet the requirements of British Association of Counselling and Psychotherapy (BACP) programme accreditation, which would allow all graduates to become BACP registered.
-An application will be made towards this once the first cohort of student has completed all elements of the programme, in line with BACP requirements.
+An application will be made towards this once the first cohort of students has completed all elements of the programme, in line with BACP requirements.
 In the meantime the programme will offer a certificate of proficiency in integrative counselling and psychological therapy that has been designed to support graduates meet the requirements for individual registration with the BACP where a course does not have formal accreditation.
 This is in line with current BACP process (see www.bacp.co.uk/membership/registered-membership/certificate-of-proficiency/).

 Outcomes